oracle/weblogic-deploy-tooling/documentation/3.0/content/userguide/limitations/limitations.md

 **ISSUE**: For existing WLS versions, there is a problem setting the `RotateLogOnStartup` attribute in various log file folders.
 The value is not persisted correctly, and the assignment will not be present when the domain is started.

 **ACTION**: Contact Oracle Support to obtain the patch for bug number 29547985 for your WebLogic Server version before running the tool.

+#### Discover Domain tool does not discover users or groups

+**ISSUE**: Discovering a domain does not attempt to discover users and groups defined in any configured Authentication Provider type.

+**ACTION**: This should only be an issue for the domains using the DefaultAuthenticator, which uses the Embedded LDAP server that runs inside WebLogic Server as its user and group store.
+Oracle recommends using an authentication provider with an external user and group store for managing users and groups.
+For example, a Microsoft Active Directory server with the LDAP Authenticator or a database server with the SQL Authenticator.
+This allows any domain created using the discovered model to use the same user and group store so that there is no need to export/import users and groups.
+If a new user and group store is desired, these external stores natively provide export and import mechanisms for moving users and groups.
+If this is not an option, then the user will need to hand-edit the discovered model file to add any users and groups not created by default.